 (2) When a conversion takes effect:

-(a) Title to all real and other property, or any interest in such property, owned by the converting organization at the time of its conversion remains vested in the converted organization without reversion or impairment under this act.
+(a) Title to all real estate and other property, or any interest therein, owned by the converting organization at the time of its conversion remains vested in the converted organization without reversion or impairment under this act.

 (b) All debts, liabilities, and other obligations of the converting organization continue as obligations of the converted organization.

 (c) An action or proceeding pending by or against the converting organization may be continued as if the conversion had not occurred.